TheDeanLab/navigate/docs/source/user_guide/acquiring_guide.rst

 Acquiring Data
 ==============

-``navigate`` features standard acquisition modes including Continous/Live, Single Frame and Z-Stack, which can be saved to TIFF, H5 and N5 data formats.
-Saving is toggled under the GUI's :ref:`timepoint settings <user_guide/gui_walkthrough:timepoint settings>`.
+This provides detailed descriptions of **navigate's** acquisition modes and saving capabilites.
+For a how to on acquiring data, please see :doc:`Acquiring an Image <beginner>`.

 Standard Acquisition Modes
 ==========================

+**navigate** features standard acquisition modes including Continous/Live, Single Frame and Z-Stack, which can be saved to TIFF, H5 and N5 data formats.
+Saving is toggled under the GUI's :ref:`timepoint settings <user_guide/gui_walkthrough:timepoint settings>`.

 These modes (and other custom modes) can be selected in the program's :ref:`acquisition bar <user_guide/gui_walkthrough:acquisition bar>` dropdown list.